-The public needs quality news more than ever.
-And yet, the news publishing industry has continued to struggle because of lost revenue.
+News publishers have been suffering because of lost revenue.
 Today, nearly half of the counties in the country have only one newspaper, while almost 200 counties have no local newspaper at all.
 (The Expanding News Desert, UNC Hussman School of Media and Journalism, 2018) People trust their local news publishers.

-73% U.S. adults who have confidence in their local newspaper
+U.S. adults who have confidence in their local newspaper